couchbase/couchbase-lite-core/README.md

 LiteCore runs on Mac OS, iOS, tvOS, Android, various other flavors of Unix, and Windows.

-It is written in C++ (using C++11 features) and compiles with Clang (with libc++), GCC 5+ and MSVC.
+It is written in C++ (using C++11 features) and compiles with Clang and MSVC.

 # Status

-**As of March 2017:** Under heavy development.
+**As of July 2017:** Under heavy development, approaching beta.
 Almost all features are implemented, and seem pretty solid, but APIs may still change and there may be short-term build problems if one compiler or another dislikes a recent commit.

 * The primary development platform is macOS, so the Xcode project should always build, and the code should pass its unit tests on Mac. iOS is pretty likely to work too ,since it's so similar to Mac at this level.
 * The CMake build is generally up to date but may fall behind.
-* The C# bindings are updated within a few days of C API changes.
+* The C# and Java bindings are updated within a few days of C API changes.
-* The Java bindings are in progress but may not be fully functional yet.

 # Building It